Southern Stainless perused the Brisbane Riverwalk rebuild entering into a 6-month tender process at the end of 2013.

-The Main contractor John Holland was awarded the contract by Brisbane City Council who in turn awarded the stainless balustrade package to Southern Stainless.
+The Main contractor John Holland was awarded the contract by Brisbane City Council, who in turn awarded the stainless steel balustrade package to Southern Stainless.

 The balustrade package was the largest sub-contract under the head contract.

 Specifications for the stainless balustrade included using 316 marine grade stainless steel that was polished to 600 Grit (fine satin) then fully electropolished after fabrication.